vintagefilmography/Hawkeye2_video_capture/README.md

 As shown in the attact picture, turn the camera on and turn on live preview.
 This will start teh Magic Lantern software.
 Then press the delete button.
 The settings screen will pop up.
 Go to  the Movie screen and select FPS OVerride.
 Then press the Q button on the T3i.
 Othe camera types will have a similar button.
 The FPS Override screen will pop up.
 ![image](https://user-images.githubusercontent.com/48537944/172065508-eeb83ff0-b7ae-45aa-86df-2e59e3ea5d34.png)
 Set the desired FPS to 4.
-Go back to the FPS Override screen and set the Optimization for fast.
+Go back to the FPS Override screen and set the Optimization for High FPS.
 Press the delete button again to get out of the settings screen.
 Run a test video with the projector running.
 Make sure to set the shutter speed around 300 (use the wheel on the top of the camera)
 If the frame rates are off got back to the FPS Override screen and tweak the Timer B value one step at the time and rerun the test until the camera is in full sync with the projector.